90-day marketing plan

 A 90-day marketing plan is the smallest unit of marketing strategy a leadership team can credibly commit to and review against.

-An AI-readiness audit measures how visible, accurate, and citable a brand is across AI answer engines, and where the gaps are versus competitors.
+An AI-readiness audit measures how visible, accurate, and citable a brand is across AI answer engines, and where it trails competitors.

-ACV is the average annualised value of a single customer contract; the lever that decides how many logos the pipeline must produce to hit ARR targets.
+ACV is the average annualised value of one customer contract, and it sets how many logos the pipeline must close to hit an ARR target.

-ARR is the normalised annual run-rate of recurring contracts, used to size a SaaS business, compare growth, and trigger stage-based operating moves.
+ARR is the normalised annual run-rate of recurring contracts, used to size a SaaS business, compare growth, and time stage-based moves.

-Answer engine optimization is the same operating discipline as generative engine optimization (GEO): becoming the brand AI engines cite when buyers ask category questions.
+Answer engine optimization is the same work as generative engine optimization (GEO): becoming the brand AI engines cite when buyers ask category questions.

-Brand grounding is the verified-facts layer an AI engine uses to anchor what it says about your company, name, category, leadership, products, and proof, before it generates an answer.
+Brand grounding is the verified-facts layer an AI engine uses to anchor what it says about your company before it generates an answer.

 CAC payback period is the number of months of gross profit it takes to recover the cost of acquiring a customer.